mezine/managed_images/app/models/managed_image/README.md

 Call this with the salt to use for generating the security hash.
 The value for `salt` must be a String.

 Do not recommend putting the salt value directly in the initializer.
-I believe there is a more secure place to put Rails security values.
+These values should probably be stored in an Environment variable.

 http://www.gotealeaf.com/blog/managing-environment-configuration-variables-in-rails

 ### config.set_originals_storage(options), config.set_variants_storage(options)

 This sets the storage/location where originally uploaded images should be stored and the storage/location where variants of that image should be stored.

-Typically, originals images are not public.
-Only variant images are public (i.e. can be viewed from a URL)
+Typically, originals images are not available for public access.

+The variant images (resized versions of the originals) are public (i.e. can be viewed from a URL).

 `options` is a Hash that will be passed directly to Fog::Storage.new.
 You can learn more about acceptable values here:

 http://fog.io/storage/

-The values that can be passed through depend on the specific storage `provider` you select.
+The values that can be passed through depend on the specific storage provider you select.
 A typical storage provider would be Amazon S3.

 There are also two special values that you can pass through.